-Over the past year, I’ve researched and tested various MVNOs to see how they compare in regard to pricing, service, reliability, download speeds and customer support.
+I’ve researched and tested various MVNOs and other prepaid phone plans to see how they compare in regard to pricing, service, reliability, download speeds and customer support.

-Currently, here are my top recommendations on MVNO phone plans:
+Currently, here are my top recommendations on cheaper phone plans:

-If you’re looking for the cheapest plan for one line, Tello Economy is hard to beat at only $10 per month for 1GB of data.
-For seniors, I recommend looking into Consumer Cellular for a moderate amount of data and above-average customer service.
+If you’re looking for the cheapest monthly plan for one line, Tello Economy is hard to beat at only $10 per month for 1GB of data.

 Of course, each of these MVNOs offers additional plans that you can check out online.
-You can also check out our full list of recommended cell phone plans in 2022 for more options.
+You can also check out our full list of best cell phone plans in 2023 for more options.

 If you already know which provider you’d like to use, you can see our top picks for each major carrier’s MVNOs here:

 - Best AT&T MVNOs: Cheap Cell Phone Providers That Use AT&T’s Network

 - Best Verizon MVNOs: Cell Phone Companies That Use Verizon’s Towers